-The Group's main areas of activity include the production, sale and distribution of electricity, the sale and distribution of gas, the production, distribution and sale of heat through district heating networks, the management of waste and the management of integrated water cycles.
-It is from such activities that the Group derives most of its revenues.
-In particular, the consumption of electricity and, in a reduced extent, gas, is generally related to gross domestic product especially in Italy, Hera's principal market, where an economic context of limited growth, can affect the increase of energy consumption and volumes of waste disposed of.
-In case of shrinking demand of energy and/or in sales margins scenario whether or not linked to increased competition (in this respect, see risk factor headed "Hera faces risks relating to the process of market liberalisation, resulting in greater competition in the markets in which it operates" above) or to the effect of the Covid-19 pandemic (in this respect, see risk factor headed "Risks relating to the Covid-19 emergency" below), and/or without an increase in Hera's market share, Hera could incur lower sales volumes of electricity and natural gas and, as a consequence, a reduction of the overall sales revenues (other than those arising from the gas distribution service, which based on the current tariff mechanism would not be affected by the foregoing).
-Sales volumes may differ from the supply volumes that Hera had expected to utilise from electricity purchase contracts.
-Differences between actual sales volumes and supply volumes that the Issuer has expected to utilise from electricity purchase contracts may require Hera to purchase additional electricity or sell excess electricity, both of which are themselves subject to market conditions, including weather, plant availability, transmission congestion and input fuel costs.
-The purchase of additional electricity or sale of excess electricity on unfavourable terms could adversely affect the business, results of operations and financial condition of Hera.
+In particular, the consumption of electricity and, in a reduced extent, gas, is generally related to gross domestic product especially in Italy, Hera's principal market.
+In case of shrinking demand of energy and/or in sales margins scenario whether or not linked to increased competition and/or to the Russia-Ukraine conflict, and/or without an increase in Hera's market share, Hera could incur lower sales volumes of electricity and natural gas and, as a consequence, a reduction of the overall sales revenues (other than those arising from the gas distribution service, which based on the current tariff mechanism would not be affected by the foregoing).
+Sales volumes may differ from the supply volumes that Hera had expected to utilise from electricity purchase contracts also in light of the increased difficulties in forecasting volumes to cover the needs of the sales portfolio.
+Differences between actual sales volumes and supply volumes that the Issuer has expected to utilise from electricity and/or gas purchase contracts may require Hera to purchase additional electricity and/or gas or sell excess electricity and/or gas, both of which are themselves subject to market conditions, including weather, plant availability, transmission congestion and input fuel costs.
+The purchase of additional electricity and/or gas or sale of excess electricity and/or gas on unfavourable terms could adversely affect the business, results of operations and financial condition of Hera.